open-component-model/ocm-website/content/en/docs/controller-reference/replication-controller/component-subscription.md

 ### Conditions

 ComponentSubscription has various states during its lifecycle, reflected as Kubernetes Conditions.
-It can be reconciling while fetching the remote ComponentSubscription or verifying signatures, it can be ready, or it can fail during reconciliation.
+These are as follows:
+- reconciling
+- signature verification
+- ready
+- failed reconciling

 ### Last Applied Version